 Glaucoma is often associated with high intraocular pressure; however, that is not always the case.
 Normal-tension glaucoma occurs when the drainage ducts work correctly, and the space between the iris and the lens is wide enough to facilitate outflow, but still, the optic nerve sustains damage.
 It is frequently associated with vascular abnormalities such as low blood pressure, Raynaud’s syndrome and migraine headaches.

 Medical Optometry America uses advanced diagnostic testing to detect eye diseases such as glaucoma, often long before you notice vision loss.

 While testing intraocular pressure is an essential element in glaucoma assessment it is only a small part of a comprehensive glaucoma examination.
 Testing such as Ocular Computed Tomography, Quantified Visual Field’s, clinical assessment of the optic nerve with stereo imaging and corneal thickness and hysteresis all play a vital role in the eventual diagnosis and management of this complex disease.

 Glaucoma is often called “the silent thief of sight” for the way it can develop slowly and without symptoms.
 By the time patients realize their vision is changing, they have often already lost a significant portion of their eyesight.
-That is why it is so important to have your eyes examined by an MOA doctor frequently.
+That is why it is so important to have your eyes examined by an Medical Optometry America doctor frequently.

 Unlike most types of glaucoma, angle-closure glaucoma does usually produce noticeable and violent symptoms.
 These symptoms may include: